smugford/resume/README.md

 > scott.w.mugford@gmail.com || > [LinkedIn](https://www.linkedin.com/in/scott-mugford-6063b445/scott.w.mugford@gmail.com "LinkedIn")

 ### Summary
-A life long learner that live for problem solving.
-In every interview I need to drive home that even if I have no idea what the issue is if I don't know the answer I live for finding it.
+A life long learner that lives for problem solving.
 With over twenty years experience in the IT industry, I have worked in a fairly wide range of technologies and programming languages.
-My latest role is a DevOps Engineer at a AWS Premier Partner in Canada Called Trinimbus which resently got acquired by Onica.com.
+My latest role is a Senior Cloud Engineer at Rackspace Technologies and my current project is working with a 8 person team to maintain a Multi Cloud (AWS/Azure) for a well established Crown Corporation.

 The day to day tasks are ensuring the environment(s) are running correctly.

-Taking care of issues that arize from Alerts from monitoring tools as effeciently as possible.
+* Taking care of issues that arize from Alerts from monitoring tools as effeciently as possible.

 As well as maintain and Progressively Improve AWS Infrastructure with a goal towards High Availabity balanced with Cost Optimization for various clients.

 ------

 ## Cloud Experience
-* 4+ Years of as a Cloud Engineer at a AWS Premier Parter
+* 5+ Years of as a Cloud Engineer at a AWS Premier Parter
 * MultiCloud with Azure and AWS

 ### AWS Services Used